AshuYadav2004/Hill-Traveller/README.md

   npm run dev
 ```

-The app will run on your let's go !!
+The app will run on your localhost !!